namndev/namndev.github.io/_posts/2019-11-12-twitch-transcoder.md

 ### Benchmarks

-TwitchTranscoder is our in-house software developed to address the technical issues discussed earlier.
+`TwitchTranscoder` is our in-house software developed to address the technical issues discussed earlier.
 It has been used in our production to process tens of thousands of concurrent live streams 24/7.

-To determine if the TwitchTranscoder would perform better than FFmpeg on daily transcoding tasks, we performed a series of basic benchmark tests.
-For our tests, we fed both tools with a Twitch live stream as well as a 1080p60 video file using the same presets, profiles, bitrates, and other flags.
-Each source was transcoded to our typical stack of 720p60, 720p30, 480p30, 360p30, and 160p30.
+To determine if the `TwitchTranscoder` would perform better than FFmpeg on daily transcoding tasks, we performed a series of basic benchmark tests.
+For our tests, we fed both tools with a Twitch live stream as well as a `1080p60` video file using the same presets, profiles, bitrates, and other flags.
+Each source was transcoded to our typical stack of `720p60`, `720p30`, `480p30`, `360p30`, and `160p30`.

-Our hypothesis was that FFmpeg would transcode slower than TwitchTranscoder for file input, and might even fail to keep up for live streaming.
+Our hypothesis was that `FFmpeg` would transcode slower than `TwitchTranscoder` for file input, and might even fail to keep up for live streaming.

-The results in figures 9, 10 and 11 compare the execution time of TwitchTranscoder vs. FFmpeg.
+The results in figures 9, 10 and 11 compare the execution time of `TwitchTranscoder` vs. `FFmpeg`.
 They show that our transcoder is indeed faster for offline transcoding, even as we handled the same task and more (providing audio only transcoding, thumbnail generation, and so on in addition to the stack specified above).

-FFmpeg is slightly faster for single-variant output 720p60 because TwitchTranscoder handles more tasks as explained above.
-When the number of variants increases, TwitchTranscoder’s multithreading model has a greater advantage that helps it outperform FFmpeg.
+`FFmpeg` is slightly faster for single-variant output `720p60` because `TwitchTranscoder` handles more tasks as explained above.
+When the number of variants increases, TwitchTranscoder’s multithreading model has a greater advantage that helps it outperform `FFmpeg`.
 For Twitch’s full ABR ladder, TwitchTranscoder saves 65% execution time in comparison to FFmpeg.

 <p align="center">
     <img src="https://blog.twitch.tv/assets/uploads/22fab7bb307410193f25b0b3278e7a06.png" />